eira-fransham/troubles.md/content/posts/rustfest-2018-workshop.md

 You'll notice that even when you run the exact same code twice you can still get slightly different results.
 You shouldn't trust speedups of less than 2% unless you can very reliably reproduce them.

 So, where do we start?
 Well, that's what our trusty friend Valgrind is for.
 Valgrind is an execution framework that allows plugins to analyse a compiled program at quite a deep level.
 It ships with tools to [detect memory safety bugs][memcheck], to [report possible deadlocks and race conditions][helgrind] and - most importantly for us - to [analyse the time taken by individual functions][callgrind].
 It can't produce output that's very useful to humans without some help, however.
 Specifically, it needs debuginfo enabled.
-For release builds (`cargo build --release`) you can add that to the `Cargo.toml` like so:
+For release builds (those built with `cargo build --release`) you can add that to the `Cargo.toml` like so:

 ```toml
 [profile.release]